KDE neon

-KDE neon is a Linux distribution developed by KDE based on Ubuntu long-term support (LTS) releases, bundled with a set of additional software repositories containing the latest versions of the Plasma 5 desktop environment/framework, Qt 5 toolkit and other compatible KDE software.
+KDE neon is a Linux distribution developed by KDE based on Ubuntu long-term support (LTS) releases, bundled with a set of additional software repositories containing the latest versions of the Plasma 6 desktop environment/framework, Qt 6 toolkit and other compatible KDE software.
 First announced in June 2016 by Kubuntu founder Jonathan Riddell following his departure from Canonical Ltd., it has been adopted by a steadily growing number of Linux users, regularly appearing in the Top 20 on DistroWatch.com's popularity tables.

 It is offered in stable and development variants; the User Edition is a stable release featuring the latest KDE packages that have passed their quality assurance, while the Testing, Unstable, and Developer Edition branches use the latest beta and unstable nightly releases of KDE packages (the last of which bundled with KDE development libraries and headers).

 Differences from Kubuntu

 Because Kubuntu has the KDE Plasma suite on an Ubuntu base OS, KDE neon often is mistaken for Kubuntu and vice versa.
-However, the primary difference between the two operating systems is that Kubuntu maintains stable releases and LTS version of Ubuntu while KDE neon focuses on updating developer editions of KDE applications without maintaining stable releases of Ubuntu unless the root user actively chooses to upgrade their systems.
+However, the primary difference between the two operating systems is that Kubuntu maintains stable releases and an LTS version of Ubuntu while KDE neon focuses on updating developer editions of KDE applications without maintaining stable releases of Ubuntu unless the root user actively chooses to upgrade their systems.
 KDE neon forces the user to update the distro with PackageKit package instead of Advanced Packaging Tool.
 This approach prevents possible issues during the KDE packages update.

 Hardware

-Four laptops have been released with KDE neon pre-installed: KDE Slimbook (released in March 2017), KDE Slimbook II (2018), KDE Slimbook III (2020) and KDE Slimbook IV (2022).
+Six laptops have been released with KDE neon pre-installed: KDE Slimbook (released on Thursday, January 26, 2017), KDE Slimbook II (Thursday, February 8, 2018), KDE Slimbook III (2020), KDE Slimbook IV (Wednesday, July 6, 2022) KDE Slimbook V (2024), and KDE Slimbook VI (released on Tuesday, October 29, 2024).